mongodb/specifications/source/crud/crud.md

 - `limit`: drivers MUST set `limit` to 1 in the `find` command created for a `findOne` operation
 - `noCursorTimeout`: with a `limit` of 1 and no `batchSize`, there will not be an open cursor on the server

+To ensure that the cursor is closed regardless of the default server `batchSize`, drivers MUST also set `singleBatch: true` in the `find` command.

 ##### Setting limit and batchSize options for find commands

 When users specify both `limit` and `batchSize` options with the same value, the server returns all results in the first